South Carolina is home to many beautiful and fascinating moth species.

 3. Yellow-Striped Armyworm Moth

-The Yellow-striped Armyworm Moth (Spodoptera ornithogalli) is a medium-sized moth with a wingspan up to 1.5 inches.
+The Yellow-striped Armyworm Moth (Spodoptera ornithogalli) is a medium-sized moth with a wingspan of up to 1.5 inches.
 It has a distinctive yellow stripe down its back, and its hindwings are usually gray or pale yellow.

-This moth is found in wooded areas throughout the state of South Carolina and is active mainly at night.
+This moth is found in wooded areas throughout South Carolina and is active mainly at night.
 The adult moths feed on nectar, while the larvae feed on various plant materials, including corn, soybeans, sorghum, and other grasses.
 Overall, it is one of the many types of moths in South Carolina.

 4. Yellow-Shouldered Slug Moth

 The Yellow-shouldered Slug Moth (Lithacodes fasciola) is a species of moth in the family Limacodidae.
 This species is native to South Carolina, although it can be found in other states throughout the United States.
 It is a small to medium-sized moth with yellowish-orange wings with black stripes.
-The body and legs of these types of moths in South Carolina are dark brown or black.
+The body and legs of these moths in South Carolina are dark brown or black.

 The moth flies mainly at night and is attracted to lights.
 It prefers wooded areas, gardens, and fields.
 The larvae of this species feed on various plants, including oak trees and garden plants.